mytfy/HrU-CEP-Finance/README.md

 - Help to maintain accounts in a easy and digital way

 ## How to run the app
-Run the main function of the log in file or command line:
+Run the main function of the Login.java file
+#
+command line:
 1. javac Login.java
 2. java Login